wkumari/draft-wkumari-dnsop-alt-tld/README.md

    Because names in the .alt pseudo-TLD are explicitly outside of the DNS context, it is impossible to rely on any DNS-related security considerations.
-Care must be taken when mapping of the pseudo-TLD into its corresponding non-DNS name resolution system in order to get whatever security is offered by that system.
+Care must be taken when mapping the pseudo-TLD into its corresponding non-DNS name resolution system in order to get whatever security is offered by that system.

 6. Acknowledgements

-   We would like to thank Joe Abley, Mark Andrews, Erik Auerswald, Marc Blanchet, John Bond, Stephane Bortzmeyer, David Cake, David Conrad, Steve Crocker, Brian Dickson, Ralph Droms, Robert Edmonds, Patrik Faltstrom, Olafur Gudmundsson, Bob Harold, Joel Jaeggli, Ted Lemon, Edward Lewis, John Levine, George Michaelson, Ed Pascoe, Jim Reid, Arturo Servin, Paul Vixie and Suzanne Woolf for feedback.
+   We would like to thank Joe Abley, Mark Andrews, Erik Auerswald, Roy Arends, Ray Bellis, Vittorio Bertola, Marc Blanchet, John Bond, Stephane Bortzmeyer, David Cake, Vint Cerf, David Conrad, Steve Crocker, Vladimir Cunat, Brian Dickson, Ralph Droms, Robert Edmonds, Patrik Faltstrom, Bernd Fix, Christian Grothoff, Olafur Gudmundsson, Ted Hardie, Bob Harold, Wes Hardaker, Geoff Huston, Joel Jaeggli, John C Klensin, Eliot Lear, Barry Leiba, Ted Lemon, Edward Lewis, John Levine, George Michaelson, Ed Pascoe, Libor Peltan, Jim Reid, Martin Schanzenbach, Ben Schwartz, Arturo Servin, Peter Thomassen, Paul Vixie, Duane Wessels, Paul Wouters, and Suzanne Woolf for feedback.

-   Christian Grothoff was also very helpful and deserves special recognition.
+   This document was many years in the making, and we would like to sincerely apologize for anyone who we forgot to credit.

+   We would also like to thank Rob Wilton for serving as Responsible AD for this document.

+Kumari & Hoffman         Expires 12 October 2023                [Page 6]

+Internet-Draft               Reserve ALT TLD                  April 2023

    In addition, Andrew Sullivan was an author from adoption (2015) through version 14 (2021).